-Long ago, coaches recognized the impressive results that high-intensity training had on their charges.
-Like most of today’s acolytes of intensity, some of them thought, “If a little is good, more must be better.”
+Long ago, coaches recognized the impressive results that high-intensity training produced among their athletes.
+Like most of today’s prophets of intensity, some of them thought, “If a little is good, more must be better.”
 In other words, why waste our time training slowly when we could train fast for less time?
-This set the stage for a perfect real world test of the two opposing endurance-training philosophies of endurance training.
+This set the stage for a real-world test of the two opposing philosophies of endurance training.

 The laboratory was competition, especially at the world-class level.
 The stopwatch does not lie and competition provides the ultimate test of training theory.
 The final outcome of a century’s worth of testing training ideologies is that athletes who start with a large volume of aerobic endurance training with event-specific high-intensity work layered on top have much better outcomes than athletes who rely on a steady diet of high-intensity training.

 A historical review of the improvement in record times in the distance events in rowing, swimming, and running during the past 50 years is a powerful demonstration of the evolution of training theory.
 These sports make good case studies because of their comparability and the minor equipment improvements during that period.
 The results always tell the same story: an endurance athlete cannot achieve maximal performance on a diet of high-intensity training alone.

 What Does This Mean for the Time-Crunched Athlete?

 A lot!
 The sad reality is that you will NEVER reach your ultimate performance potential utilizing short-duration high-intensity training exclusively.